Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Introduction

-{\em Overview of methodology.} The key idea of our identification strategy is to express the mean outcome for a unit under a sequence of interventions as an additive function of ``blip'' effects for that sequence.
-The blip effect of an intervention at a given period can be thought of as the treatment effect of that intervention compared to a baseline intervention for that specific period, assuming a common sequence of interventions for all other time periods.
-Subsequently, our low-rank assumption and a recursive argument allows us to identify the blip effect of each treatment for each unit and time period.
-Our procedure can be viewed as a dynamic programming method where a synthetic control type procedure is used to compute ``synthetic blip effects'' at each step of the dynamic program to identify time period specific causal quantities, which are subsequently used to build the overall counterfactual quantity of estimating the outcome of any unit under any sequence of interventions.
+The key idea of our identification strategy is to express the mean outcome for a unit under a sequence of interventions as an additive function of ``blip'' effects corresponding to that sequence.
+The blip effect of an intervention at a given period can be interpreted as the treatment effect of that intervention, relative to a baseline intervention for that specific period, assuming a common sequence of interventions for all other periods.
+Subsequently, under our low-rank assumption and by applying a recursive argument, we can identify the blip effect of each treatment for each unit and time period.
+Our procedure can be viewed as a dynamic programming approach, in which a synthetic-control-type procedure is used to compute ``synthetic blip effects'' at each step of the dynamic program.
+These step-specific causal quantities are then combined to build the overall counterfactual outcome of any unit under any sequence of interventions.